mireillehaddad/Fire-Risk-Montreal-Xgboost/report.md

 - ~41 clean modeling-ready features

-## Description : dense_panel_building_month.py

-# Fire Risk Monthly Panel Construction — Detailed Summary
+## Fire Risk Monthly Panel Construction — Detailed Summary

 This document explains the Python script that constructs a monthly panel dataset of buildings in Montréal enriched with fire event labels and engineered features.
 The final output is a panel of building-month combinations, used for predictive modeling of fire incidents.